 Overnight Soaked Oats — the key tips were to include nuts to balance blood sugars and bananas for gut health.

 Tahini Chocolate Balls – these delicious little balls are just perfect when you are craving a sweet treat or as a dessert, perfect to keep in the fridge or freezer.

-The star find for me was the Farinata with rosemary and olive oil — so few ingredients and such a versatile dish.
-This is a fantastic gluten free pizza base, or gluten free alternative to garlic bread.
+The star finds for me was the Farinata with rosemary and olive oil — so few ingredients and such a versatile dish.
+This is a fantastic gluten-free pizza base or gluten-free alternative to garlic bread.
 Gram Flour, Water, Olive Oil and Baking Powder with your own choice of toppings.
 Alison topped simply with rosemary and salt, again a great healthy meal option which takes around 10 minutes to prepare and cook.

 We finished the session with a smoothie — beetroot, berries, ginger, chia seeds, tigernut butter and almond milk — which again is another fantastic breakfast option.
 Alison’s top tips for this was to ensure you chew to activate digestion, so even when having a smoothie ensure you chew!

 A really inspiring evening with Alison, and we all got to try the food at the end.

 We will be running another body confidence course soon so keep an eye on our events page for dates.

 1 small bunch fresh mint (chopped (plus extra to sprinkle over at the end))

 Coarsely grate the courgettes with either the grating blade in the processor or by hand.

 Spread the little shards out on a tea towel and leave for about 20 minutes to get rid of any excess wetness.